functionland/fula-linking/README.md

 yarn start
 ```

-Scan the generated QR code with Expo Go mobile appliaction on your phone
+Scan the generated QR code with Expo Go mobile appliaction on your phone (Your phone and computer should be on the same network)

 ## Contributing